thycotic/dsv-docs/product/dynamic-secrets/azure.md

 | Attribute          | Description                                                         |
 | --------------         | ------------------------------                               |
-| roleName                  | Azure role name to be assigned to the temporary service principal
+| roleName                  | Optional for informational purposes - Azure role name to be assigned to the temporary service principal.
+DSV uses role ID to assign.
 | roleId                    |  Azure role id to be assigned to the temporary service principal
 | scope                     |  Azure role name to be assigned to the temporary service principal
 | ttl                       | Optional time to live in seconds of the generated token.
 If none is specified it will default to 900. |